 Emerging HOPE is committed to helping people live healthy lives.

-Curtis and Pamela pride themselves with providing culturally relevant services in partnership with their participants.
+Conversely, Curtis and Pamela pride themselves with providing culturally relevant services in partnership with their participants.
 The Robinson’s have discovered that there are numerous advantages of serving together as co-directors.
 Serving as a couple has benefits that go beyond bonding, contentment, and peace.
 There is a sweet intimacy that comes with working together on a service project or giving together to those in need.
 They believe having embraced God’s call to serve together has resulted in an added closeness in their relationship.
 Per the Robinson’s, there are special moments and memories that naturally come when they do things together.
-As an earth-shaking, cutting-edge couple they make it their mission to help one another realize all the potential God has created in each of them.
+As an earth-shaking, innovative couple they make it their mission to help one another realize all the potential God has created in each of them.
 The Robinson’s take pride in the fact that God has teamed them up to serve as co-directors of Emerging HOPE.
 They passionately believe that God intends for them to enjoy both ministry and marriage.
 Per Curtis, “There’s no one like us, and we were tailored-made for each other.”

-Likewise, participating together in ministry opportunities – whether in their church, neighborhood, community, or the world – has helped them to grow in their faith as a couple.
+Equally, participating together in ministry opportunities – whether in their church, neighborhood, community, or the world – has helped them to grow in their faith as a couple.
 Working side-by-side to fulfill the Great Commission – in whatever capacity – has deepened their spiritual intimacy like little else could.
 They find that being the Lord’s witnesses by serving, giving, encouraging, caring, and loving as Jesus loved is rewarding beyond words.
 According to the Robinson’s, in the end, it is not about them, is it?
 It is about them – the poor, the needy, those who need a touch from God.
 They are no strangers to having people tell them what a blessing it to see them in ministry together.

-The Robinson’s have found that because God has created man and woman to complete each other having the full counsel of the male and the female perspective when confronting ministry issues is invaluable.
-Likewise, the opportunity to have both a woman and a man present to deal with issues relevant to each gender has is a great benefit to their ministry.
+Likewise, the Robinson’s have found that because God has created man and woman to complete each other having the full counsel of the male and the female perspective when confronting ministry issues is invaluable.
+Likewise, the opportunity to have both a woman and a man present to deal with issues relevant to each gender has been a great benefit to their ministry.
 The Robinson’s passionately believe effective team ministry begins with a healthy marriage and family grounded in a whole and holy relationship to the Father through Jesus Christ and empowered by the Holy Spirit.
 As a dynamic team of two – the Lord has placed a heavy mandate in their hearts to reach out in the marketplace and in the kingdom like never.